-Brazilian fashion at Miami Swim Week projects over US$4.7 million in international business.
+Brazilian fashion at Miami Swim Week: expected business exceeds $4.7 million

-“Brazilian beachwear stood out for the high quality of its products, the creativity that reflects the country’s identity, and an internationally recognized standard of excellence.
-These attributes reinforced the competitiveness of national brands and consolidated Brazil as a global reference in this segment,” says Adriana D’Agostini, Commercial Promotion Manager at Abit.
+The group of companies supported by Texbrasil recorded 467 contacts, with business generated totaling around $426,500 and expected business for the next 12 months of $2.03 million.
+“Brazilian swimwear stood out for the high quality of its products, the creativity that expresses the country’s identity, and a standard of excellence recognized internationally.
+These attributes reinforced the competitiveness of Brazilian brands and consolidated Brazil as a global benchmark in this segment,” says Adriana D’Agostini, Commercial Promotion Manager at Abit.

 About Abit

-The Brazilian Textile and Apparel Industry Association (Abit), founded on February 21, 1957, is one of the most important entities among the country’s economic sectors.
-It represents the productive force of 25,700 companies of all sizes located throughout the national territory, employing more than 1.34 million workers and generating, together, an annual revenue (in 2024) of R$ 221 billion.
+The Brazilian Textile and Apparel Industry Association (Abit), founded on February 21, 1957, is one of the most important organizations among the country’s economic sectors.
+It represents the productive strength of 25,700 companies located throughout Brazil, of all sizes, which employ more than 1.34 million workers and together generate annual revenue of BRL 221 billion (in 2024).

 About Texbrasil

-The Brazilian Textile and Fashion Industry Internationalization Program (Texbrasil) works with companies in the textile and apparel sector to develop strategies for conquering the global market.
-For over 25 years, it has helped approximately 2,000 brands enter the export market, generating US$11 billion in business.
-The program is carried out through a partnership between Abit (Brazilian Textile and Apparel Industry Association) and ApexBrasil (Brazilian Trade and Investment Promotion Agency).
+The Brazilian Textile and Fashion Industry Internationalization Program (Texbrasil) works with companies in the textile and apparel sector to develop strategies to conquer the global market.
+Over more than 25 years, it has helped around 2,000 brands enter the export path, generating $11 billion in business.
+The Program is carried out through a partnership between Abit (Brazilian Textile and Apparel Industry Association) and ApexBrasil (Brazilian Trade and Investment Promotion Agency).

 About ABEST

-Created in 2003, the Brazilian Association of Fashion Designers aims to strengthen and promote Brazilian design and original fashion.
-Its main purpose is to assist in the development of Brazilian brands with international reach and promote the Brazilian lifestyle, thus contributing to the growth of all segments linked to fashion.
+Created in 2003, the Brazilian Association of Fashion Designers aims to strengthen and promote Brazilian design and independent fashion.
+Its main purpose is to support the development of Brazilian brands with international reach and promote the Brazilian lifestyle, thereby contributing to the growth of all segments connected to fashion.

-The association functions as an environment for the exchange of information and experiences among its members and acts in meeting their individual needs through training; the provision of market data; the promotion of their products; and the identification of business opportunities in Brazil and abroad.
+The association serves as an environment for the exchange of information and experiences among its members and works to meet their individual needs through training; the provision of market data; the promotion of their products; and the identification of business opportunities in Brazil and abroad.

 About Fashion Label Brazil